softworkz/emby-wiki/Web-Socket.md

 * StartPositionTicks - If supplied, this is the position in which the first title should start at.

 #### UpdatePlaystate
+A remote control update playstate command has been sent from the server.
+Data = a json object with the following properties:
+* Command - Stop, Pause, Unpause, NextTrack, PreviousTrack, Seek
+* SeekPositionTicks - Used with the seek command.

 #### NotificationAdded
 #### NotificationUpdated
 #### NotificationsMarkedRead

+## Dynamic Messages